huntergregory/Generalized_Cellular_Automata/doc/INHERITANCE_REVIEW_cfg11_enw12.md

 5. Design keeps things compartmentalized and is spread out logically.

 ## Part 2
-1. Links to the main simulation class and
+1. Links to the main simulation class and has internal public methods called from there.

+2. Based on behavior of simulation class and progression of the simulation

+3. Minimize dependencies by encapsulating

+## Part 3
+1. 5 different simulations

+2.